-- Students are able to (1) critically evaluate the tools, techniques and targets currently used in synthetic biology applications; (2) critique the multidisciplinary nature of synthetic biology to colleagues; and (3) analyse current biosynthetic technologies to create a novel technology or application.
+- Students are able to (1) gain advanced knowledge of the concepts, state-of-the-art technologies and latest applications in the field of synthetic biology; (2) critically evaluate the tools, techniques and targets currently used in synthetic biology applications ; and (3) apply current synthetic biology concepts and technologies to design and create a novel technology or application.

-- Indicative assessments in this unit are as follows: (1) written presentation of case studies; (2) oral presentation of case studies; and (3) funding proposal.
+- Indicative assessments in this unit are as follows: (1) exams and tests ; (2) oral presentations ; and (3) funding proposal.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - enrolment in the Master of Biotechnology 71580